nikhil-tiwari/accuknox-assignment/README.md

 This guide will help you set up and run your Vite project with React locally.

+## Live Demo

+You can view the live application [here](https://accuknox-assignment-gray.vercel.app).
+The application is deployed on Vercel for seamless hosting and performance.

 ## Prerequisites

 Before you begin, ensure you have the following installed: